Which feature is used to create a 3D solid from a 2D sketch in SolidWorks?

 Master the SolidWorks/SolidProfessor Exam.
 Prepare with interactive quizzes and detailed explanations to enhance your skills.
 Get exam-ready with confidence!

-The feature that creates a 3D solid from a 2D sketch in SolidWorks is the Extrude Boss/Base.
-This feature takes a 2D sketch and extends it linearly along a specified direction to produce a three-dimensional shape.
-It is one of the most fundamental and widely used methods in SolidWorks for turning simple sketches into complex solids.
+The feature that generates a 3D solid from a 2D sketch in SolidWorks is the Extrude Boss/Base function.
+This feature allows users to take a 2D sketch and extend it in a straight line along a defined direction, effectively adding depth to the sketch and forming a three-dimensional object.

 Subscribe